s3lfcod3r/zoraxy-crowdsec-bouncer/README.md

 → Check if the plugin path is correctly mounted
 → Restart the container

+**`config.yaml` has wrong API key**
+→ Delete the file at `/mnt/user/appdata/zoraxy/plugin/zoraxycrowdsecbouncer/config.yaml`
+→ Restart the container – it will be recreated with the current variables

 **CrowdSec API not reachable**
-→ Make sure Zoraxy and CrowdSec are in the same Docker network → Alternatively use `host.docker.internal` as the URL
+→ Make sure Zoraxy and CrowdSec are in the same Docker network → Alternatively use the direct IP: `http://192.168.1.xxx:8080`

 **Port already in use**
 → Change the host port in the Unraid container settings (left value only!)